nicolashoeller/snakeCTF/GeoGuessitFVG/writeup.md

-## CTF Writeup: "Geoguesser"
+## "GeoGuessitFVG - OSINT"

 ### Challenge Description

-In this challenge, a short video clip shows a man driving through a rural area surrounded by cornfields.
-During the drive, two key details stand out:
+Geoguess it.
+It's easy.
+It's in the FVG special administrative region.

+Our friend got lost while driving back home with his snake friends.
+He recorded this video and then stopped the car shortly after ending the recording.
+Can you help us locate him now?

 ### Video Hints and Map Constraints

 1. At one point, **two parallel high-voltage powerlines** cross the road.
 2. Immediately after the crossing, the road takes a **right-hand turn**.

 The goal is to determine the exact location where the video was recorded.
-The CTF website provides a map interface where the precise location must be **clicked within an accuracy of 80 meters**.
+The CTF provides a map interface where the precise location must be **clicked within an accuracy of 80 meters**.

 The map has a fixed zoom level, showing the following bounding box as its limits: